christophhart/hise_documentation/Welcome.md

 #### HISE is a cross-platform *open source audio application* for building virtual instruments.

-It emphasizes on sampling (This is what the **S** in **HISE** stands for), but  includes some basic synthesis features for making hybrid instruments.
+It emphasizes on sampling, but includes some basic synthesis features for making hybrid instruments.
 You can create patches, design a custom interface, compile them as plugin and even extend **HISE** with addition modules if you know C++.

 It is available as Standalone application or as VST / AU plugin and can be loaded into other host applications (DAWs).